Welcome back to the Rush Limbaugh Program here at the EIB Network.

 1-800-282-2882.

-I'm Roger Hedge back after this.
+I'm Roger Hetzback back after this.

-Uh Mr. Murtha has not yet apologized.
+Mr. Murtha has not yet apologized, and he should.

-Mertha is the king of earmarks.
+Murtha is the king of earmarks.

 Here's their quote.

-KSA employed Mirtha's brother, Kit Mirtha.
+KSA employed Murtha's brother, Kit Murtha.

 Some of the firms also are simply storefront offices of companies that do most of their work elsewhere.

-But, says roll call, there's more to the story than even that.
+But, says Roll Call, there's more to the story than even that.

 KSA's client list consists largely of small businesses that are either based in Johnstown, Pennsylvania, or have opened offices in Johnstown, plus a significant smattering of companies that no longer exist or may never have existed at all.